 At maximum wavelength at 517 nm, The DPPH free radical can easily accept an electron or hydrogen from antioxidant molecules to develop into a stable diamagnetic molecule .Due to the DPPH radical's ability to bind hydrogen, it is considered to have a radical scavenging property.
 Discoloration occurs due to the decreasing quantity of DPPH radicals in the environment.
-The discoloration of the DPPH therefore reflects the radical scavenging activity of the analyzed extracts [19].Based on the data obtained from this study, DPPH radical scavenging activity of S. caseolaris extract of chloroform fraction (IC50 4.57μg/ml) was similar to that standard BHT ((IC50 3.25 μg/ml)).
+The discoloration of the DPPH therefore reflects the radical scavenging activity of the analyzed extracts [19].
+Based on the data obtained from this study, DPPH radical scavenging activity of S. caseolaris extract of chloroform fraction (IC50 4.57μg/ml) was similar to that standard BHT ((IC{50} 3.25 μ g/ml).
 Phenolic compounds have redox properties, which let them to act as antioxidants.
 [19].
 Free radical scavenging ability is facilitated by their hydroxyl groups, the total phenolic concentration could be used as a basis for rapid screening of antioxidant activity.
-Among the fractions the highest phenolic content was found in EAF(63 mg of GAE / gm. of dried extract) and then ETF (60.25 of GAE / gm. of dried extract).
-Comparing the phenolic content and then ETF (60.25 of GAE / gm. of dried extract) ,CLF(36.25 mg of GAE / gm. of dried extract) and PTF(29.75 mg of GAE / gm. of dried extract) .
+Among the fractions the highest phenolic content was found in EAF(63 mg of GAE / gm. of dried extract) and then ETF (60.25 of GAE / gm. of dried extract) ,CLF(36.25 mg of GAE / gm. of dried extract) and PTF(29.75 mg of GAE / gm. of dried extract) .
 Comparing the phenolic content of ETF, EAF, CLF and PTF extracts of S. caseolaris it was observed that ETF contains considerable amount of phenolic compounds than the other extracts.

-217 The total antioxidant capacity (TAC) was based on the reduction of Mo(VI) to Mo(V) by the 218 extract and subsequent formation of greenphosphate/Mo(V)complex at acid pH .
-It evaluates both water-soluble and fat-soluble antioxidants.
-Among the different extracts, Ethanol 219 fraction showed the highest total antioxidant activity (185 GAE/gm of dried sample).
-220 5.
-CONCLUSION 221 222 Our study investigation brings out the scientific rationale for the folkloric uses of the plant in 223 the management of oxidative stress associated disorders.
-Even so, further research is 224 needed towards isolation and ascertainment of active principles present in the extracts, which could possibly be explored for pharmaceutical use.
+224 The total antioxidant capacity (TAC) was based on the reduction of Mo(VI) to Mo(V) by the 225 extract and subsequent formation of greenphosphate/Mo(V)complex at acid pH .
+It evaluates 226 both water-soluble and fat-soluble antioxidants.
+Among the different extracts, Ethanol 227 fraction showed the highest total antioxidant activity (185 GAE/g of dried sample).

+5. CONCLUSION